OutSystems/docs-odc/src/eap/forge/submit.md

 1. On the top right, click the **Submit to Forge** button.
 A list of assets developed in your organization displays.
 1. From this list, select the asset with the new version that you want to submit.
 1. Enter release notes that describe the changes you made to the asset.
-1. Enter the detailed description and any limitations, if needed.
+1.Review the detailed description and any limitations.
+If necessary, edit the information.
 1. Review the images that best illustrate the asset's features, main use cases, and behavior.
 1. Optionally, add or edit the team contact.
 1. Edit the documentation of the asset (if needed).